 Chris recently raised his beard’s cheek line that had been fairly low.
 The new beard growth for the higher cheek line is now perfectly even with the previously-existing beard growth.
 So Chris is now ready to let it all grow out together.
 His beard is very powerful.
 So, watch out!

 Last night, Chris braved cold temperatures, wind, rain, and the dark of night to get some new photos of his beard’s progress.
-Here are some sample shots.
-Click on any image to view a larger version.
-Use your browser’s back button to return to this page.
+Above are some sample shots.
+Click on an image above to view a larger version.

 Chris has some of the strongest beard growth you’ll ever see.
 His beard has exceptional density, thickness, and coverage.
 At the moment he is transitioning his beard from a low cheek line to a much higher cheek line.
 To help blend the established growth with the new, he recently trimmed back his overall beard.
 Soon, both growth phases will blend seamlessly into one solid, powerful beard.
 Chris kindly agreed to participate in a beards.org photo shoot today.
 Below are some sample images from today’s photo shoot.
 Thanks, Chris!

-UPDATE: Click on any of the photos to see a larger version.
-Use your browser’s back button to return to this page.
+Click on any of the images below to see a larger version.

 Another business trip provided a second opportunity for a beards.org photo shoot with David.
 Here are some sample shots from today’s photo shoot.
 You can see that his beard growth is more substantial than at the first photo shoot.
 He has been both growing and trimming to strike a balance for his job.
 David has also raised his beard’s cheek line since the previous shoot.
 Thanks again, David, and keep growing!